 - In Galaxy Quest the Big Bad orders to suck the air out of the ship's residential area.
 The crew manages to reverse the effect just in time before everybody dies.

 - This initial crisis in Gravity — the space shuttle is destroyed by a cloud of orbiting debris.
 The only astronaut with a Jet Pack has to retrieve his companion who's been thrown into space, look for survivors, then tow them to the International Space Station before the oxygen in their suit packs run out.

-- The second Artemis Fowl book is loaded down with action tropes, and accordingly applies this one while the imperiled character is surrounded by fiery plasma.
+- Artemis Fowl: The Arctic Incident is loaded down with action tropes, and accordingly applies this one while the imperiled character is surrounded by fiery plasma.
 However, it also mentions that it's rising carbon dioxide levels that's the danger.